 The race itself can be every bit as raucous as your average NASCAR contest, with fans crowding the track to cheer on their favorite snails.
 What’s more, those who bear witness to such otherworldly feats of speed are forever changed by the moment.

 Take the experience of Dave Pedley, the founder and editor of YourCub.com.
 Pedley stumbled upon the races while on vacation with his family.
 Intrigued by what could possibly hold the attention of dozens of people, he muscled his way to a front-row view of the track.
 The life-changing drama he witnessed before him is best described by Pedley himself:

 “We didn’t stick around to see who was crowned World Champion—it was a pretty sluggish affair—but judging by the cheering we heard, it must have been an exciting finish!
 One wonders what the prize was.”

 As a matter of fact, the fastest snails win lettuce!

 In case you’re wondering how long it takes a snail to make its way around a 13-inch track, the current record is held by a snail named Larry, who did it in a blistering 2 minutes and 47 seconds.

 2. The Fastest Sport on Four Legs and Four Wheels

 Snails aren’t the only strange animals taking to the tracks.
 Hamster racing is another sport that’s become quite popular in the United Kingdom.

 It was believed that the sport’s popularity would dip after horse racing came back, but instead, it’s spread to multiple countries, with hamster races being staged in the United States and Asia, among other places.
-Racers have even picked up big-name sponsorships, including from the likes of MTV and Petco.
+Racers have even picked up big-name sponsorships, including MTV and Petco.

 3. A Hop, a Skip, and Multiple Jumps: The Most Ribbiting Competition Around